 But if you like to indulge in an occasional bit of high-end luxury, and/or have a special occasion coming up, I can say without a doubt that the Chedi is a completely knock-out place to really, really get away from it all, against a simple and ravishing Arabian backdrop.

 The staff, especially the concierge guys, are fantastically friendly and knowledgeable, and nothing is too much trouble.
+For instance, they helped me organise a personalised tour by car around the city’s main sites.

 The Chedi’s spa and dazzling 103-metre long pool both overlook the Gulf of Oman.
 And its exquisitely beautiful infinity pools run right up to the edge of its private beach, providing a massively relaxing and, for me, visually poetic escape.
 I’m certainly not a beach person, and you don’t have to be, just to bathe in, and appreciate, the serenity of it all.

-If you do choose to stay at the Chedi, then its located outside the centre of the busy city, but near enough to ride in by taxi for a night out in Mutrah, or to go shopping in one of Muscat’s large shopping malls, in about 15 minutes or so.
+If you choose to visit the Chedi, then its located outside the centre of the busy city, but near enough to ride in by taxi for a night out in Mutrah, or to go shopping in one of Muscat’s large shopping malls, in about 15 minutes or so.
 Or if you’re staying elsewhere, you can easily catch a taxi to The Restaurant at the Chedi for a special meal based on Arabian and international cuisine.

 Click individual photos to enlarge & scroll